Jozdlm/personal-gallery/README.md

         CONSTRAINT users_pk2 UNIQUE (email)
     );
+    Install Dependencies: Before running the project, you need to install its dependencies.
+Use the following command to install them:
+1. **Install Dependencies**: Before running the project, you need to install its dependencies.
+Use the following command to install them:

+    ```bash
+    composer install
+    ```
-4. **Environment Variables**: Rename the .env.template file to .env and update the variable values as needed.
+1. **Environment Variables**: Rename the .env.template file to .env and update the variable values as needed.

-5. **Access the Project**: Open the project in your web browser.
+1. **Access the Project**: Open the project in your web browser.

 ## Screenshoots